ROCm/amdsmi/py-interface/README.md

 ### amdsmi_get_gpu_od_volt_curve_regions

-Description: This function will retrieve the current valid regions in the frequency/voltage space.
+Description: **deprecated** This function will retrieve the current valid regions in the frequency/voltage space.
 It is not supported on virtual machine guest

 Input parameters: